We take a look back over the past five decades and lists what in his opinion were and still are the ten best Irish bands.

 3. Horslips – the Celtic rockers

-To be technically correct Celtic rock is a miscegenation of the traditional music of Ireland, Scotland, Wales and Brittany.
+To be technically correct Celtic rock is a miscegenation of the traditional folk music of Ireland, Scotland, Wales and Brittany.
 But one Irish band which was formed in the early seventies has taken the genre to a level popular and recognised worldwide.

 The pure excitement of their first album Happy To Meet, Sorry To Part, left the country — if you’ll pardon the pun — reeling.